sagungargs15/openautopay/README.md

 ```

 # Next Steps
-a.
-Test: Add unit tests with mocked servers for L402, MCP, and Nostr.
+1. Test: Add unit tests with mocked servers for L402, MCP, and Nostr.
-b.
-Expand: Implement error handling, retries, and logging.
+2. Expand: Implement error handling, retries, and logging.
-c.
-Deploy: Package as a PyPI module, npm package, or Rust crate.
+3. Deploy: Package as a PyPI module, npm package, or Rust crate.